 Breakpoints are the secret weapon of responsive web design.
 They are the places where layout or style changes are being made.
 They are represented by the little dots or 'points' above the Slider.
-Depending on the framework in use default breakpoints are colored either pink, purple or blue.
-Pink is represents Materialize, purple for Bootstrap and blue for Foundation.
+The default breakpoints are colored in blue.
 A white dot, however, is a custom breakpoint.

 Desktop monitors have grown a lot over the years and offer lots of space, allowing for a wide multi-content layout with large fonts and imagery.
 However, for content to be readable and usable on narrow screens such as mobile phones and tablets, a smaller but taller content structure is needed.
 With breakpoints the same content can be presented in optimal form across the entire range of device sizes and screen widths.

 Following each breakpoint a specific set of style rules is delivered, so the site seems to ‘respond’ to the size of the display device.
 Layouts, widths, font sizes and other design elements are revised where needed to keep the content in focus and pleasant to consume.
 This feels really dynamic, that’s why we started calling these breakpoint induced changes ‘responsive actions’.